Conversations with Bina48-- Deyoung Museum Installation on view thru April 2021

 2014 - Ongoing

-A quest for friendship with a humanoid robot turned into a rabbit-hole of questions and an examination of the codification of social, cultural and future histories at the intersection of technology, race, gender and social equity.
+A quest for friendship with a humanoid robot turned into a rabbit-hole of questions about the future and an examination of the codification of social, cultural and future histories at the intersection of technology, race, gender and social equity.

 Can an artist and a social robot build a relationship over time?